mangosthree/database/README.md

 mangos_ytdb
 ===========

-Initial port of ytdb over to mangos
+This is a port of the YTDB Cata database.
+It will be maintained to work with mangos by the mangos devs.
+Fixes are welcome and will be shared with YTDB.

+See the YTDB homepage for their license and copyright information.

+The YTDB homepage: ytdb.ru

 Installation Instructions
 -------------------------